tuommii/gojastin/README.md

 Gojastin is a server for measuring times between requests: https://timer.miikka.xyz/

 >  The Challenge where i got a inspiration for this project was fun, but validation for solutions seemed far more interesting.
 So I decided try to do my own *Proof of Concept*.
 You can read the subject [here](https://github.com/hivehelsinki/remote-challs/tree/master/chall03).
-WIP.

 ## Features
 - [x] [Live demo](https://timer.miikka.xyz/)